 User Metrics for Automated Evaluations

-The time period used, such as the 100 days I mentioned above, would ideally be a time period where no major quality problems exist.
-The metric or user behavior measurement that would be used to reflect the quality of search result could be a number of things or combinations of them.
+The time used, such as the 100 days I mentioned above, would ideally be a period where no major quality problems exist.
+The metric or user behavior measurement that would be used to reflect the quality of the search result could be many things or combinations of them.
 The patent provides some examples, such as:

 - The percentage of searches in which the user selected the first result (or one of the top results) in the list of search results

 - The average first click position (i.e., the numerical position within the list of results)

 - The percentage of searches that had long clicks (i.e., the percentage of times that a user selects a link to go to a result page and stays on that page for a long time, such as more than 3 minutes)